rasulkarimov/kubernetes-installer/README.md

 * ansible
 * podman

-Other tools will be deployed with ansible.
+Additional tools will be deployed using Ansible.

-For installing a Ceph cluster without internet access, you need to configure a private repository.
-Follow these steps:

-**Configure Ansible User with Sudo Access**
+**Configure User**

 To remotely manage nodes, the Ansible user must be able to log into all nodes with root privileges to install software and create configuration files without prompting for a password.
 ~~~